 Day 6: Depending on what we’ve seen at Da Syue Shan we have the choice of leaving early or late in the day.
-Our next destination will be Cingjing which, at 1720 metres, is an ideal base to search again for several of Taiwan’s higher elevation specialities that might have eluded so far.
+Our next destination will be Cingjing which, at 1720 metres, is an ideal base to search again for several of Taiwan’s higher elevation specialities, such as Taiwan Bamboo Partridge or Taiwan Hwamei that might have eluded so far.
 All three of Taiwan’s endemic game birds occur near Cingjing and we’ll spend much of our time quietly walking various trails through the bird-rich temperate forests in our quest to see them all.

 The spectacular Swinhoe’s Pheasant is the easiest to see, the elusive Taiwan Partridge undoubtedly the most difficult, while Mikado’s Pheasant isn’t common, although we have lots of time.
 Several of the species we searched for at Da Syue Shan also occur here, while more site-specific specialities include the enigmatic Taiwan Wren-babbler and Taiwan Barwing.
 Night in Cingjing.